Black pepper farming and Cultivation in India

-It will take 6 years for a black pepper to make profit.
-First 2 years of pepper plantation is usually a no profit scenario after which farmers will start getting yield.
+It will take 6 years for black pepper to make a profit.
+The First 2 years of pepper plantation are usually a no-profit scenario after which farmers will start getting yield.
 Notable yield will start from the 4th year and will show full yield in the 6th year forward.

 Propagation of Black pepper Plants

 Black pepper plants are propagated from cuttings.
-The vine puts stems which climb up after the second or third year.
-These are vines which are best for propagation.
-These vine cuttings are used to propagate, true to variety plants.
-Once propagated, the plants are allowed to rest for at least 3 months befor planting in the field.
-The best time to Propagate Black pepper in kerala is during march and april when the temperature is high and its summer.
+The vine puts stems that climb up after the second or third year.
+These are vines that are best for propagation.
+These vine cuttings are used to propagate, true to various plants.
+Once propagated, the plants are allowed to rest for at least 3 months before planting in the field.
+The best time to Propagate Black pepper in Kerala is during March and April when the temperature is high and it’s summer.

-Propagation from seed usually takes a lot more time than propagation from cuttings and often do not render trued to fruit plants.
-Meaning, your pepper plant may be of a completely different variety of black pepper with lower yield (and if lucky a higher yield) plants.
-Commercial propagation always rely on cuttings for propagation.
+Propagation from seed usually takes a lot more time than propagation from cuttings and often does not render trued to fruit plants.
+Meaning, that your pepper plant may be of a completely different variety of black pepper with lower yield (and if lucky a higher yield) plants.
+Commercial propagation always relies on cuttings for propagation.